movers-gcw/MoveMate/index.md

 # How it works

-MoveMate can be installed on all devices that has an Android opereting system, from 5.0 version, onwards.
+MoveMate can be installed on all devices that has an **Android opereting system, from 5.0 version, onwards.**
 When you will open it for the first time, you will have to log-in with your **facebook account**, enter your phone number and your institutional email address and the game is done!

 At this time, you can do two main things:
-* Make your route to share it with other students
+* ## Make your route to share it with other students
+    - To make your route you can plug **+** button on **My routes** page, select if your final route is:
+        - From University
+        - To University
+    -  and than you have to choose the type of vehicle you want use (if it is a motorcycle or car, you can select the number          of free place and if you have an helmet more), the starting or arrival department (it's possible to choose all                departments of an university), the time and the route name with short description (if you want).
-* Find a route made by others
+* ## Find a route made by others

 You can see a short functionality illustration below:
 ..[video]..